 Tucked away from the busy streets of Piccadilly Circus, lives a quiet bookshop that houses an enchanting collection of rare and fine prints.
-These literary treasures are kept safe in this quaint, yet architecturally detailed shop, with each hand-carved telling it’s own version of the same beautiful story.
+These literary treasures are kept safe in this quaint, yet architecturally detailed shop, with each hand-carved detail telling its own version of the same beautiful story.
 We then enter the shop and become enamoured by the collection of curiosities that bring every shelf to life.
 Finally, we find a single book amongst this sea of treasures, only to get lost again in its textures, gold foiling, and illustrated details.

 Enamoured by its antiquity, we’ve created this series to inspire you to write your own everlasting story with The Bookshoppe Collection of fountain pen inks.